November 22, 2025 (14d ago) — last updated November 30, 2025 (6d ago)

 Business professional standing before circular doorway symbolizing new opportunities and transformation ahead

-Staring at a new job, a healthier routine, or a shift in a relationship can feel unexpectedly daunting.
-Our brains prefer predictability because predictability supports safety.
-Change breaks that pattern and brings uncertainty, which triggers unease.
-A better approach than forcing your way through is to lean into small, manageable adjustments that build momentum.
+A new job, a healthier routine, or a relationship shift can feel unexpectedly daunting.
+Our brains prefer predictability because it signals safety.
+Change introduces uncertainty and unease.
+A more effective approach than forcing major shifts is to lean into small, manageable adjustments that build momentum.

 The Psychology Behind Resistance

-Most hesitation comes from a few common psychological triggers.
-Name them, and you can work with them rather than against them.
+Most hesitation comes from a few predictable psychological triggers.
+Name them and you can work with them instead of against them.
 Think of resistance as having three common “faces.”
-Each feels different, but all come from a need to feel safe and in control.
+Each feels different, but all arise from a need to feel safe and in control.

 Three Common Faces of Resistance